 Georgia

-Registered agents in Georgia can be individuals or entities (LLC, LP, LLP, general partnership, etc.).
-LLCs in Georgia can appoint an individual who is a resident of the state or use a domestic or foreign corporation registered in GA as the registered agent.
-Georgia corporations and nonprofits can use an individual or any business entity in the state of Georgia as a registered agent.
+Agents may be individuals or entities (e.g., LLC, LP, LLP, general partnership).
+An LLC can appoint a Georgia resident as agent or a domestic/foreign corporation registered in Georgia.
+Corporations and nonprofits can use an individual or any qualifying business entity located in Georgia as agent.

 Hawaii